jeremyfix/listen-attend-and-spell/README.md

 # Pytorch implementation of Show, Attend and Tell \[Chan, 2016\] and DeepSpeech models

 **Note** This is an experimental code that I used for preparing a labwork.
 Hence the code is full of symbols "@SOL@" or so that I use for getting a template script code for the students with the [easylabwork](https://github.com/jeremyfix/easylabwork) package.
 By the way, if you forget about these tags, the code can be ran for training and testing speech to text models.
+For the students to test their implementation, they are provided with the test_implementation.py script which runs some unitary tests.

 The two models I consider are the CTC based model DeepSpeech [Amodei(2015)] and the attentive Seq2Seq model Listen, Attend and Spell [Chan(2016)].